adamelliotfields/gradio-diffusion/DOCS.md

 In an image-to-image pipeline, the input image is used as the initial latent representation.
 With [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), the image is processed by a separate image encoder and the encoded features are used as conditioning along with the text prompt.

 For capturing faces, enable `IP-Adapter Face` to use the full-face model.
 You should use an input image that is mostly a face and it should be high quality.
-You can generate fake portraits with Realistic Vision to experiment.

 ### Advanced

 #### Textual Inversion

-Enable `Use negative TI` to append [`fast_negative`](https://civitai.com/models/71961?modelVersionId=94057) to your negative prompt.
+Add `<fast_negative>` anywhere in your negative prompt to apply the [`fast_negative`](https://civitai.com/models/71961?modelVersionId=94057) textual inversion embedding.
 Read [An Image is Worth One Word](https://huggingface.co/papers/2208.01618) to learn more.

 #### DeepCache